Land law Maudsley & Burn’s (Cases and Materials)

 Well written and well presented, the book contains copious footnotes.
 So, it aids both the student and the practitioner in carrying out more in-depth research.
 In particular, the tradition of citing cases with their several references is continued in the new edition, adding to its usefulness and ease of use.

 Edward Burn is a Professor of Law at the City University.
 He is also a Barrister, an Honorary Bencher of Lincoln’s Inn and Emeritus Student of Christ Church, Oxford.
-He is author of Cheshire and Burn’s Modern Law of Real Property, and Maudsley and Burn’s Trusts and Trustees – Cases and Materials.
+He is the author of Cheshire and Burn’s Modern Law of Real Property, and Maudsley and Burn’s Trusts and Trustees – Cases and Materials.